5 0 5

 WHY WE’RE TESTING IT

-This a hugely significant model for Kia, introducing a new platform, previously unseen levels of comfort, convenience and safety technology, all packaged with an upmarket aesthetic (in top-spec GT Line) that will have rivals worried.
+The Kia Sorento is a hugely significant model for the brand, introducing a new platform, previously unseen levels of comfort, convenience and safety technology, all packaged with an upmarket aesthetic (in top-spec GT Line) that should have rivals worried.

 THE KIA SORENTO GT-LINE REVIEW